Integrating the Android SDK

 InneractiveAdManager.clearGdprConsentData();

-It is highly recommended to use the 2nd option of passing a consent string per the IAB's Transparent & Consent Framework by using a valid CMP (Consent Management Platform).
-This is the most common form of consent communication worldwide and is crucial in order to enjoy ad monetization in the EU.
+The second option, using a valid CMP (consent management platform), is highly recommended.
+It involves passing a consent string per the IAB's Transparent & Consent Framework, the most common form of consent communication worldwide and crucial for enjoying ad monetization in the EU.

-We recommend that the first time you gather the user’s consent, you pass it onto the SDK after starting the SDK but before requesting an ad.
-The SDK then takes the user’s consent into consideration when initializing.
-In the following sessions, you need only call the API if the user updates their consent.
+DT recommends that the first time you gather the user's consent, you pass it onto the SDK before starting it.
+The SDK then considers the user's consent when initializing.
+In the following sessions, you only need to call the API if the user updates their consent.

 CCPA

-The intention of the California Consumer Privacy Act of 2018 (CCPA) is to protect the personal information of California residents.
-CCPA applies to all companies doing business in California.
-If a California resident uses an app developer’s mobile app, CCPA applies to the developer and every company that processes the personal information of the app’s users.
+The California Consumer Privacy Act of 2018 (CCPA) protects the personal information of California residents and applies to all companies operating in California.
+If a California resident uses a mobile app developer's app, CCPA applies to the developer and every company that processes the personal information of the app's users.

-For more information about CCPA, refer to the IAB CCPA Compliance Framework.
+For more information on CCPA and DT's practices, see the DT Resource Page and IAB CCPA Compliance Framework.

 CCPA API